 This book's philosophy is based on "the least-cry approach", which at least made it more appealing to me.
 While it is definitely still a CIO method, it allows for check-ins, and caters to various family situations and sleeping arrangements, including room-sharing.
 The "no-cry sleep solutions" hadn't worked for us despite my best efforts, and this book helped explain why.
 "All children protest change, and the way they let us know they don't like the change is to cry."
 For many babies, constantly intervening when they are trying to sleep only frustrates them more and prohibits their ability to figure out how to self-soothe.
 This was definitely the case with Dakota, my headstrong little girl.
 I had to let her work off her own steam at the end of the day, and accept her struggle instead of trying to fix it.

 When I finally agreed to give this thing a go, Chris told me the only way it would work is if I left the house after I did the bedtime routine with Dakota.
 I fought him, but then did a reality check, and realized I would most definitely not be able to hear her cry and not go pick her up.
 I recognized that I was skeptical she could really put herself to sleep, without a pacifier, swaddle, or any other aids.
 Being the amazing guy that Chris is, he sent me out for thai food and wine while he did the check-ins, on his BIRTHDAY.
 In return, I left him with beer and donuts and a crying baby.
 I think it's clear who won here.
-But in the end we all won, because Dakota only took 30 minutes to fall asleep on night 1, and really just cried off and on for that 30.
+But in the end we all won, because Dakota only took 30 minutes to fall asleep on night 1, and really just cried off and on for that 30 (while he checked in throughout).
 I felt SO proud of her.
 As much as I knew going in to this parenting thing just how smart babies are, I still felt amazed and relieved that my 4-month-old really could self-soothe.

 Since then, we've been sticking with our bedtime routines, and Dakota has been putting herself down for bedtime and naps.
 She typically takes about 10 minutes to suck on her fingers and look around, and then drifts off to dreamland.
 Sometimes she fusses but never for more than a few minutes.
 She no longer wakes up crying at the 30-minute mark, because she is just as she was when she fell asleep for the first time - on her own, no mama arms, no pacifier - and continues on to her 2nd sleep cycle.
 Our lives have improved drastically - Chris and I get to spend time together in the evening (like watch the Great British Baking Show...) and Dakota is much happier overall!
 I like to get outside and meet up with friends most days, so we've been doing some naps at home and some out and about.
 Since starting our sleep learning, it has only made her fall asleep more quickly in the carseat and carrier, without all the bouncing and singing I had been doing before!